apache/incubator-datalab/README.md

          │   └───result
          └───webapp

--   conf – contains configuration for Data Lab Web UI and back-end services;
+-   conf – contains configuration for DataLab Web UI and back-end services;
 -   sources – contains all Docker/Python scripts, templates and files for provisioning;
 -   template – docker’s templates;
--   tmp –temporary directory of Data Lab;
+-   tmp –temporary directory of DataLab;
 -   tmp/result – temporary directory for Docker’s response files;
--   webapp – contains all .jar files for Data Lab Web UI and back-end services.
+-   webapp – contains all .jar files for DataLab Web UI and back-end services.

 ### Structure of log directory <a name="log_directory"></a>